chrisnoonan98675/site/xl-release/how-to/using-the-release-dashboard.markdown

 - XL Release 5.0.0
 ---

 To see an overview of important information about a template or release, select **Release dashboard** from the **Show** menu.
 The release dashboard is a customizable view where you can add, configure, move, and remove tiles that show planning information and details about release status.
-For information about the tiles that are available, refer to [Overview of release summary tiles](/xl-release/concept/release-summary-tiles.html).
+For information about the tiles that are available, refer to [Overview of release dashboard tiles](/xl-release/concept/release-dashboard-tiles.html).

 ![Release dashboard](../images/release-dashboard.png)